 The video interview is directly in Fountain's app, so there's no uploading or downloading.
 The candidates simply records the video in the app. and when finished, you’re free to review and make a decision.

-After you’ve screened the candidates either by video interview or phone, you may want to introduce one more step before the in-person interview to find out whether the person will be suitable for the role.
+After you’ve screened the candidates either by video interview or phone, you may want to introduce one more hiring step before the in-person interview to find out whether the person will be suitable for the role.
 However, an assessment can sometimes take place during an in-person interview or after.
+Where it takes place in your process for hiring a new employee depends on you.

-You can use different types of assessments to help you with the hiring process, including:
+You can use different types of assessments to help you with the hiring process steps, including:

 An online test for personality, intelligence and aptitude.